Echoes of the 1990s in Ukraine as financial crisis bites

 She said the bank had tried to force her out of the apartment but a court had prevented this.

-Some 86,000 people in Ukraine have mortgages denominated in foreign currency, the total of which is about 4 billion hryvnia, and some have formed an organisation to defend their rights.
+Some 86,000 people in Ukraine have mortgages denominated in foreign currency, the total of which is about 4 billion hryvnia, and some have formed an organization to defend their rights.

 The foreign exchange market has been in confusion since the central bank’s anti-crisis steps on Thursday, which included an increase in the main interest rate to 19.5 percent.